crazy-max/csgo-server-launcher/docker/README.md

 * `SMTP_DOMAIN`: Argument of the `SMTP EHLO` command.
 Default is `localhost`.
 * `SMTP_FROM`: Set the envelope-from address.
 Supported substitution patterns can be found [here](https://marlam.de/msmtp/msmtp.html#Commands-specific-to-sendmail-mode).

+> 💡 `SMTP_USER_FILE` and `SMTP_PASSWORD_FILE` can be used to fill in the value from a file, especially for Docker's secrets feature.

-And also the following environment variables to edit the CSGO Server Launcher [configuration](https://github.com/crazy-max/csgo-server-launcher/wiki/Configuration) :
+And also the following environment variables to edit the CSGO Server Launcher [configuration](https://github.com/crazy-max/csgo-server-launcher/wiki/Configuration):

 * `IP` (default `$(sudo dig -4 +short myip.opendns.com @resolver1.opendns.com)`)
 * `PORT` (default `27015`)